loubnabnl/Radar-traffic/Report.md

 We have data over the years: 2017, 2018, 2019, days of week vary from 0 to 6, and hours from 0 to 23.

 ## Objective
 Our objective is to predict the traffic volume per hour for each day in January 2020.
 To do that we will build a model than given a location and direction predicts this traffic volume.
-The couple (location, direction) should be among the couples used for the training.
+The couple (location, direction) should be among the couples in our dataset.
 And the idea is to transform the data into a Time Series for each (location, direction).
 In the next section we will explain in detail the data preprocessing.

 ## Data preprocessing
 In this section we will present the preprocessing phase.
 First, we are going to drop the following columns for the reasons below: <br>